• Art Magazine

 Performance art often uses nudity as a means of questioning societal norms.
 As early as the 1960s and 1970s, Marina Abramović a mirror up to society with her "Body Art."
 "Balkan Erotic Epic" (2006), she explored the use of sexuality in pagan traditions of the Balkans.

-What is to be said ...
+What remains to be noted…

 It is enlightening to see how the treatment of the naked body always reflects the values and morals of a particular era.
 In antiquity, male nudity was highly valued, while later art focused primarily on the female body as an object of male contemplation.